 "I'm crippled," he stated tartly.

-Dem blinked and stared at her, blinked again and half-shook his head.
-"I didn't think so either," he told her, not sure if he was angered or amused by her attitude, "but the insurance companies consider it a liability and might refuse you coverage on me."
+Dem blinked and stared at her, blinked again, and half-shook his head.
+"I didn't think so either," he told her, looking sure if he should be angered or amused by her attitude, "but the insurance companies consider it a liability and might refuse you coverage on me."

 Dem looked where she pointed, at a twelve-year-old, medium-sized car in front of the house in what would be a driveway or yard sometime in the future.
 The back seat was packed higher than the windows, and the rear end squatted to indicate the trunk was packed as well.